Marie-Madeleine Fourcade

-Marie-Madeleine Fourcade (8 November 1909 – 20 July 1989) was the leader of the French Resistance network "Alliance", under the code name "Hérisson" ("Hedgehog") after the arrest of its former leader, Georges Loustaunau-Lacau ("Navarre"), during the German military administration in occupied France during World War II.
+Marie-Madeleine Fourcade (/fr/; 8 November 1909 – 20 July 1989) was the leader of the French Resistance network "Alliance", under the code name "Hérisson" ("Hedgehog") after the arrest of its former leader, Georges Loustaunau-Lacau ("Navarre"), during the German military administration in occupied France during World War II.

 Early life

 Born Marie-Madeleine Bridou in Marseille, in Bouches-du-Rhône, she grew up and attended convent schools in Shanghai where her father had a position with the French Maritime service.

 Wartime resistance

 Fourcade worked with Navarre on his magazine L'ordre national, an espionage publication.
 Navarre believed espionage to be crucial in the war effort.
 Navarre recruited Fourcade for a network of spies and to work on L'ordre national.
 She was barely 30 at this point.
 Her first mission for Navarre was to create sections of unoccupied France, then recruit and assign an agent to these sections.
 This network became the "Alliance" (later called "Noah's Ark").

 In July 1941, a little over a year after the German invasion, Navarre was arrested and sentenced to two years in prison.
 He had picked Fourcade to lead the movement he had started.
 One example of her spying success was through her agent Jeannie Rousseau, who convinced a Wehrmacht officer to draw a rocket and a testing station on Peenemünde, thereby revealing the V2 rocket program to the Allies.
 When the Vichy-governed part of France was also occupied by Germany, Fourcade spent months on the run as she moved from city-to-city to avoid detection.
-During this time, she gave birth to her fourth child.
+During this time, she gave birth to her third child.
 The child, a son, had to be hidden at a safe-house.
 In July 1943, she left for London, where she worked with British intelligence, particularly via her "controller" Cmdr.
 Kenneth Cohen, an MI6 officer in charge of French intelligence.
 While she wanted to head back to France, she was forced by her control officers to stay in England until July 1944, when she eventually was allowed to return to France to join her agents in the field and managed to avoid capture.